AlxBDo/Epps/README.md

 const listsStore = useListsStore() as EppsStore<CollectionStoreMethods, CollectionState<List>>

 /**
- * ⚠️ NUXT
+ * ⚠️ In Nuxt application ⚠️
  *
- * In nuxt application, calling a method from a parent Store causes an error if the page is refreshed or if it is
+ * calling a method from a parent Store causes an error if the page is refreshed or if it is
  * the application's entry point To solve this problem, check that the method exists before
  * calling it.
  *